 Developping JEE projects with Maven

-Since the beginning of this tutorial, we have only covered projects capable of generating onebasic Jar archive which doesn't apply wery well to server-side projects.
+Since the beginning of this tutorial, we have only covered projects capable of generating onebasic Jar archive.
+It doesn't apply wery well to server-side projects.
 As you might guess, Maven offers a lot more and supports out of the box any standard JEE packaging type.
 This trail explains step-by-step how to get started in JEE development using Maven to manage your project.

-- Multi-modules projects: Usually developpers work concurrently on more then one project at time.
+- Multi-modules projects: Usually developpers work concurrently on more then one project at a time.
 In fact, a project is usually splitted into several sub-projects for architectural reasons.
+Multi-modules projects avoid you the pain to have to rebuild each sub-project individually after every little modifications you make.

 - Web projects: The most common type of modules people work with in a JEE project is a web module.
 Traditionally, a web application is composed of static and dynamic web pages, Java source code, specific configuration files, client-side scripts and of some resources (images, css).